From Commits to Confidence: Towards Stability-Informed Risk Assessment in Open Source Software: Background Related Work

-Many software engineering breakthroughs have been enabled by the availability of open-source data from platforms such as GitHub \cite{gousios2012ghtorrent}.
+Many software engineering breakthroughs have been enabled by the availability of open source data from platforms such as GitHub \cite{gousios2012ghtorrent}.
 Commit history, which records the evolution of code and other artifacts in version control systems \cite{blischak2016quick}, has been particularly instrumental in advancing software engineering research.
 By analyzing the nature and patterns of commits, researchers have been able to identify and classify different stages in the software development lifecycle \cite{hattori2008nature}.
 Commit history also serves as a valuable tool for team leaders seeking to understand developer productivity \cite{oliveira2020code}.
 Furthermore, commit-based analyses have been successfully employed to predict fault-prone classes in software systems \cite{chong2018can}, demonstrating the widespread utility of this approach in software engineering literature.
-Beyond productivity metrics, commit timestamps have proven useful for understanding developers' work patterns, serving as indicators of potential stress and overtime work \cite{claes2018programmers}.
-Eyolfson et al. \cite{eyolfson2011time} revealed that commits made between midnight and 4 AM are associated with higher bug rates compared to commits made between 7 AM and noon.
-Their study also found that developers who commit daily produce less buggy code, suggesting that regular development patterns correlate with code quality.
-Commits have also emerged as a key health and sustainability metric in open source software, particularly within the Community Health Analytics Open Source Software (CHAOSS) framework, where they serve as vital indicators of project sustainability \cite{goggins2021open}.
-More recently, a research by Destefanis et al. has examined the stability of software repositories \cite{destefanis2025introducing} through the lens of engineering systems and control theory, where bursts of activity followed by dormancy periods signify instability, while more controlled commit patterns indicate stability.
-Building on this foundation, we hypothesize that stable commit patterns could serve as proxy for risk assessment in open source software.